-Nature Quest will shuttle you upstream two miles, where you enter the Rainbow River and float leisurely back to your vehicle.
+Guest Services, Inc. will shuttle you upstream two miles, where you enter the Rainbow River and float leisurely back to your vehicle.
 The trip takes about two hours to complete.

 Please see our Hours page for tubing facility hours.

-We recommend avoiding the weekends if possible or arriving early on weekends and holidays.
+We recommend avoiding the weekends, if possible, or arriving early on weekends and holidays.

 Rainbow Springs - Weddings

 Soon-to-be married couples are welcome to reserve our Overlook that is surrounded in a forest canopy alongside the 60 foot tall Rainbow Falls and serene gardens below.